akagitsune/docker-assgn2/README.md

 # docker-assgn2

-Just a simple example of Docker compose web-service.
+Just a simple example of Docker compose web-service for Docker Swarm.